 A gas mask protects you from particulates and some chemical vapors in the air.
 This means very small pieces of solid material floating in the air are filtered out and chemicals are absorbed by an activated charcoal layer.
 It does not provide oxygen and will not protect you from environments that do not contain oxygen.

-Most preppers will want a gas mask to protect from either riot control agents used by the police and military or to protect from alpha particles following a nuclear attack or dirty bomb.
-These are the most likely uses for a gas mask in my mind, but that doesn’t mean that there aren’t other logical reasons to own a gas mask.
+Most preppers will want a gas mask to protect from either riot control agents used by the police and military or to protect from alpha and beta following a nuclear attack or dirty bomb.
+These are the most likely uses for a mask in my mind, but that doesn’t mean that there aren’t other logical reasons to own a gas mask.

 Chemical weapons are one of the main reasons that gas masks exist at all.
-It may not be a likely scenario, but gas masks can protect you in the event of a chemical attack.
+It may not be a likely scenario, but they can protect you in the event of a chemical attack.

 They can also protect you in the event of a biological attack or even in the event of some types of pandemics!